musiclabpro/musiclabpro.github.io/source/index.rst

 A platform to make music production, composition, and sound engineering simple for common folk and super charged for professionals.
 It's our *secret sauce*.

-Revathi Studio
+Revati Studio
 ==============

-Revathi Studio Community edition.
+Revati Studio Community edition.
 This is our first application, and we are working on it.

 MacOS users will be able to use it soon.
 And it will be **free for everybody**!!
 PC users, hang on, we will get you there!